Johnny Paul Koroma

-Major Johnny Paul Koroma (9 May 1960 – 1 June 2003/11 August 2017) was the head of state of Sierra Leone from May 1997 to February 1998.
+Major Johnny Paul Koroma (9 May 1960 – 1 June 2003/11 August 2017) was a Sierra Leonean military officer who was the head of state of Sierra Leone from May 1997 to February 1998.

+A member of the Limba people, Koroma began his military career in 1985, and quickly rose through the ranks of the Sierra Leonean army.
+Following the start of the Sierra Leone Civil War in 1991, Koroma commanded government forces against the Revolutionary United Front (RUF) rebel group.
+As the war continued, he was arrested in 1996 after being suspected of plotting a coup against President Ahmad Tejan Kabbah.
+The following year, he was freed from prison following a coup overthrowing Kabbah, and became the leader of the Armed Forces Revolutionary Council (AFRC) military junta.
+Koroma allied himself with the RUF and presided over mass looting, murder and rape against civilians, aid workers, and peacekeepers over his roughly nine months in power.
+In 1998, an intervention by the Economic Community of West African States (ECOWAS) ousted him, and the war ended in 2002.

+In 2003, Koroma was indicted by the Special Court for Sierra Leone for war crimes, crimes against humanities and other offenses for his role in the war.
+Koroma reportedly fled into exile in Liberia where he was murdered later that year.
+Other sources claim that he died in Sierra Leone in 2017.

 Youth and education

 Koroma was born to Limba parents in Tombodu, in the Kono District of eastern British Sierra Leone, and grew up in Freetown, the capital.
 He is from the same ethnic group as former presidents Siaka Stevens and Joseph Saidu Momoh.

 He joined the Sierra Leonean army in 1985 and was sent to the Royal Military Academy Sandhurst in England in 1988 to train as an officer.
 He returned to Sierra Leone the next year and was promoted to platoon commander, and soon thereafter to company commander.
 He continued to move up the ladder, and in 1994, he went to the Teshi Military College in Ghana for training in army command.